stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 Relative to us.

-#####  __[Tim laughs]__
+##### [Tim laughs]

 #### BRYN

-Certain key points after the Big Bang which, you know, like the important ones and I may be confusing which is which.

-#####  __[Tim gasps]__

-The key point is is just after the Big Bang the universe is incredibly hot, and when it's that hot nothing can really exist.
+Certain key points after the Big Bang which, you know, like the important ones, and I may be confusing which is which. __[Tim gasps]__ The key point is-- is just after the Big Bang the universe is incredibly hot, and when it's that hot nothing can really exist.
 And the cosmic microwave background is created at a point where it reaches a certain level of coldness--or, well, not hotness, I guess, 'cause it's still really hot--for essentially photons to start existing in a meaningful way.

 #### TIM